 Angel investors are individuals who provide your business money in exchange for an equity stake in your business.
 Because angel investors are providing their own personal money, they are investing as much in the business owner, as they are in the business.
 An angel investor will want to be confident in your ability to succeed, as well as your business’ projected growth.

 SBA Startup Loans Frequently Asked Questions (FAQs)

 A lot of information has been covered in this article about SBA startup loans, what they are, how they work, finding the right lender, and what you need to apply for a loan.
-If you have any questions about any of the information presented here you can post them in the Fit Small Business forum.
+We have answered some of the most frequently asked questions regarding SBA startup loans below.

 Some frequently asked questions pertaining to SBA startup loans are:

 How do I get an SBA startup loan?

 You can get an SBA startup loan by applying with an SBA approved lender.
 You will need to meet the standard SBA qualification requirements (e.g., have a credit score of at least 680, have collateral, provide a personal guarantee).
 Additionally, you will need to have business and industry experience and a thorough business plan.